Dan-my/aawsa-billing-portal/README.md

 `Jane Smith,CUST002,CONTR002,Domestic,B002,1,0.75,MTR002,120,150,2023-11,Kebele 02,Arada,Woreda 1,No,bm002,2`

 Processing feedback, including any errors per row, will be displayed after attempting to upload the CSV file.

+## Deployment

+This Next.js application can be deployed to various platforms that support Node.js environments.
+Here are some popular options:

+### Vercel
+Vercel is the creator of Next.js and provides a seamless, zero-configuration deployment experience.
+Simply connect your Git repository (e.g., GitHub, GitLab) to Vercel, and it will automatically build and deploy your application.
+Vercel also handles serverless functions, image optimization, and global CDN out of the box.

+### Netlify
+Netlify is another popular platform for deploying modern web applications.
+It offers continuous deployment from your Git repository, serverless functions, and a robust set of features for managing your site.

+### Firebase Hosting
+Since you are using Firebase Studio, deploying to Firebase Hosting is a natural fit.
+Firebase Hosting provides fast and secure hosting for your web app.
+For a Next.js application with server-side features (like the App Router), you would typically deploy it to Cloud Functions for Firebase, which integrates with Firebase Hosting to serve both static and dynamic content.

+### Other Cloud Providers
+You can also deploy this application to major cloud providers using different services:
+-   **AWS (Amazon Web Services):** Using services like AWS Amplify, Amazon S3 (for static parts) + Lambda (for server-side parts), or container services like ECS/Fargate.
+-   **Google Cloud:** Using Cloud Run for a containerized deployment or App Engine.
+-   **Microsoft Azure:** Using Azure App Service or Azure Static Web Apps with Functions.